 Customized Meth Addiction Treatment Plan

-- Other drug or alcohol addiction (meth is rarely used independently)
+- Other drug or alcohol use

-- Any co-occurring mental health issues; either pre-existing, or meth induced
+- Any co-occurring mental health issues

 - Physical health complications